ipfs/js-ipfs/SPEC/FILES.md

 Where:

-- `path` is the path of the object to remove.
+- `path` is the path of the file to remove.
 - `options` is an optional Object that might contain the following keys:
   - `recursive` is a Boolean value to decide whether or not to remove directories recursively.